-7.1 PREPARATION
+7.1 Preparation

-Protective texture coating of Monotek Sheet is required in order to meet the durability requirements of the NZBC.
-All sealants must meet the relevant requirements of the NZBC.
-The Monotek Sheets must be dry and free from dirt before jointing and texture coating.
-Monotek Sheets must be texture coated within 90 days of installation.
+Protective texture coating of EasyLap Panel is required in order to meet the durability requirements of the NZBC.
+The EasyLap Panels must be dry and free from dirt before jointing and texture coating.
+EasyLap Panels must be texture coated within 90 days of installation.

-7.2 SEALANTS
+7.2 Sealants

-All sealants must meet the relevant requirements of the NZBC.
-Their application and usage of sealants must be in accordance with manufacturer's instructions and be compatible with texture coating.
+The application and usage of sealants must be in accordance with manufacturer's instructions and be compatible with texture coating.
 Check with sealant manufacturer prior to coating over sealants.
 Some sealant manufacturers do not recommend coating over their product.